Key information

 Apply

-You need to choose BA (Hons) International Development when you apply for this course, because this is a ‘pathway’ course.
-This is where you study International Development in depth and add Sociology as a complementary subject in years 2 and 3.
+You need to choose BA (Hons) International Development or BA (Hons) International Development with Foundation Year when you apply for these courses, because they are ‘pathway’ courses.
+This is where you study International Development in depth and add Sociology as a complementary subject later.
 You’ll then graduate with a BA (Hons) International Development with Sociology degree when you complete the course.

-If you change your mind after you apply, you can choose not to study Sociology in years 2 and 3.
+If you change your mind after you apply, you can choose not to study Sociology too.
 You’ll then graduate with a BA (Hons) International Development degree when you complete the course.

 If you'd prefer to apply directly, use our online application form.